Page 324 - ALTA Endorsements Guide

 records.

-said real property free and clear of survey matters (except those matters disclosed by the survey and indicated on the plat or map), certain specific and
+to said real property free and clear of survey matters (except those matters disclosed by the survey and indicated on the plat or map), certain specific

-pertinent information must be presented for the distinct and clear understanding between the insured, the client (if different from the insured), the title
+and pertinent information must be presented for the distinct and clear understanding between the insured, the client (if different from the insured),

-or maps that are of a professional quality and appropriately uniform, complete, and accurate.
-To that end, and in the interests of the general public, the
+plats or maps that are of a professional quality and appropriately uniform, complete, and accurate.
+To that end, and in the interests of the general

-surveying profession, title insurers, and abstracters, the ALTA and the NSPS jointly promulgate the within details and criteria setting forth a minimum
+public, the surveying profession, title insurers, and abstracters, the ALTA and the NSPS jointly promulgate the within details and criteria setting forth a

-standard of performance for ALTA/NSPS Land Title Surveys.
-A complete 2021 ALTA/NSPS Land Title Survey includes:
+minimum standard of performance for ALTA/NSPS Land Title Surveys.
+A complete ALTA/NSPS Land Title Survey includes:

 obtained by the surveyor pursuant to Section 4,